 We planted 3 peach trees, 1 Russian quince, 1 North Star tart cherry, 1 white currant, 1 red currant, and 5 raspberries.

 Thank you for your donations!
 Here are pictures of a few of the plants:

 Stop by and see them anytime.
 They are located along the bike trail.

-I am currently working with Toad Hill Preschool and Blooming Grove Preschool to plant multiple fruit trees at cost.
+In 2017, I worked with Toad Hill and Blooming Grove Montessori to plant multiple fruit trees at cost.